Yeshiva: Ethics, mysticism and philosophy

-with shiurim systematically covering the classic topics, as well as contemporary issues, in light of the leading works here, with the treatment mirroring Talmud-study as above.
+Shiurim here systematically cover the classic topics - coupled with their application to contemporary issues - in light of the leading works in these areas, with the treatment mirroring Talmud-study as above.
 (Indeed, the maggid shiur may refer to the topic in question as "our sugya".)
 These works — Kuzari, Moreh Nevukhim, Sefer ha-Ikkarim, Emunot ve-Deot, Derech Hashem, Nefesh Ha-Chaim, Kad ha-Kemach and others — in turn draw on Talmudic-Aggadah / Midrash, and on Tanach (see below).

 Hesder yeshivot additionally devote specific time to the writings of Abraham Isaac Kook, "Rav Kook", who articulated a unique personal blend of mysticism, creative exegesis and philosophy (as well as to Torat Eretz Yisrael generally).
 The Modern Orthodox, similarly, study the works of Joseph B. Soloveitchik, "Rav Soloveitchik".

 Hasidic philosophy and Mussar are also often taught; and Maharal may have a dedicated shiur.
 Machshava is also a focus-area of many Midrashot.

 Some Haredi and Hasidic yeshivas also include formal study of Hashkafa, especially at ba'al teshuva focused institutions; many Semikha programs likewise, particularly those with an outreach, or kiruv, component.
 Regardless, students here typically study the major works independent of a shiur.